MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectioninfo.md

 | USB ports | HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\CloudPCSetting\AllowUSBPortsRedirection |
 | COM ports | HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\CloudPCSetting\AllowCOMPortsRedirection |

-The values of each key is a REG_DWORD and is interpreted using the following semantics:
+The value for each key is a REG_DWORD and is interpreted using the following semantics:

 - Off value: 0
 - On value: 1